ruchanimbalkar/countries-app-fall-2025/version-2/README.md

 1. **Form data**
     - As a user, when I submit the form, my data should be stored in Local Storage.
-    - As a user, if I have already submitted the form, I should see "Welcome, [my name]!" instead of the form.
+    - As a user, if I have already submitted the form, I should see "Welcome, [user name]!" above the Form on the Saved Countries page.
 2. **Saved Countries data**
     - As a user, on my Saved Countries page, I should be able to see all of the Saved Countries.
     - As a user, when I click the Save button in an individual country's page, I should be able to see that country's card in my Saved Countries page